 Even such venerable tools like useradd could use some extra features.
-In a recent SRU an option was added to set a default how the home directory is created.
+In a recent SRU an option was added to set a default for how the home directory is created.
 You have three options.

-- create is as a subdirectory
+- Create it as a subdirectory.

 root@solaris:~# useradd -D -z yes